“Twenty-four hours without any food or water.”

 I think it has to be a community, nationwide, and worldwide effort.
 Increasing education about the effects of climate change and how we can do little things ourselves that will have a greater effect, even if it doesn’t seem like it.
 We’ve reached a point of no return in terms of climate change, but that doesn’t mean we shouldn’t give up.
 We should still be very aware of the effects.
 And still do everything in our power to reverse what we’ve already damaged.

-This story was originally published in The Fraser Valley Current, on December 21, 2022.
+This testimony was originally published in The Fraser Valley Current, on December 21, 2022.

 Related Stories